gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 NOTE: **Note:**
 For the GitLab user, it is recommended that the home directory is set in local disk (ie not NFS) for better performance.
-When setting it in NFS, git requests will need to make another network request to read the git configuration and will increase latency in git operations.
+When setting it in NFS, Git requests will need to make another network request to read the Git configuration and will increase latency in Git operations.

 In order to move an existing home directory, GitLab services will need to be stopped and some downtime is required.